neilg63/geotime/README.md

 While many existing tools, fully integrated with your device's operating system, make it easy to find the current time zone and UTC offset for your location or for any identifiable time zone, it is not as easy to find time zone data if you only know the latitude and longitude without querying first a location search service and then a time zone service.
 Additionally, time zones and daylight saving times have regularly changed for historic local times in many countries and regions.
 Most such shifts are only usually 1 or 2 hours (although Western Samoa famously moved the clocks forward 23 hours in 2012), but this can make a significant difference when the exact chronology of events matters or an accurate UTC date-time, unix timestamp or Julian day is required.

+## Summer or Daylight Saving Time

+Reported local times near daylight-saving-time boundaries are problematic.
+If the clocks go forward at 02:00:00, there are no official local times between 02:00:00 and 02:59:59.
+The clock jumps from 01:59:59 to 03:00:00.
+The logic applied here assumes 02:30:00 is the same UTC time as 03:30:30.
+However, when the clocks go back at 02:00:00, the clock jumps from 01:59:59 to 01:00:00.
+This means 01:30:00 occurs twice once with summer time and once without.
+In both the /geotime and /timezone endpoints, you may enter an ISO-like datetime string to the _dtl_ query string parameter, however, this does not specify if summer time was active at the time.

 ## Build instructions:

 You may use `cargo build (--release)` to build an executable for your operating system (all versions of Linux, Mac or Windows supported by Rust 1.61).
 This application requires MySQL or MariaDB.
 However, you will have to download and import the database (TimeZoneDB.sql.zip) from the [Timezone DB site](https://timezonedb.com/download).